 At the time of writing, New Zealand are the favourites to lift the 2023 World Cup, but France and England are not too far behind them.
 The opening game of the Rugby World Cup sees the host nation, France, take on the Kiwis and this really should be a mouth-watering clash.
 South Africa are just behind England and the French when it comes to outright odds, while the likes of Ireland, Australia, and Wales are outside bets.

 Below you can find a table that showcases the previous winners of the Rugby World Cup.
-Whenever you are betting it is always useful to check out which teams have won it in the past as this can give you a good idea as to who might perform well in one of the next editions.
+Whenever you are betting on rugby, whether it’s Six Nations betting, Rugby World Cup betting, or whichever competition, it is always useful to check out which teams have won it in the past as this can give you a good idea as to who might perform well in one of the next editions.

 Who Are the Favourites to Win the 6 Nations?

 According to the odds, France and Ireland are considered to be the top contenders for the 2023 Six Nations title, with Ireland having slightly better odds at 2.35, and France following closely behind at 2.45.
 England follows behind at 5.65, while Wales and Scotland have longer odds at 15.90 and 21.00 respectively.
 Italy has the lowest odds at 525.00.
 This information can be useful when placing live bets.
 This table goes back to 2000 as this was when the competition turned from the 5 Nations into the 6 Nations:

 What Rugby Union Bets Can You Place at Betiton™ for Irish Punters?